imjasonh/k8sless/README.md

 ### How It Works

 1. **Pod Creation**: When a pod is created via the Kubernetes API, k8sless:
-   - Converts the Pod spec to a GCE Instance configuration
-   - Stores the full Pod spec in instance metadata
    - Creates a VM with Container-Optimized OS (COS)
+   - Stores the full Pod spec in VM instance metadata
-   - Uses cloud-init to configure and start kubelet
+   - Uses cloud-init to configure and start kubelet to run the pod

 2. **Container Execution**: The VM boots and:
    - Retrieves the pod spec from metadata